ohussNJ/Anime-Recommendation/README.md

 * Download files into the same directory
 * Download ChromeDriver (Available at https://chromedriver.chromium.org/)
 * Copy the path of the file location
-* Paste the file path into lines 63
+* Paste the file path into line 63
 * Run AnimeRec.java

 ## Demo